Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC: Introduction

-None of the above works~\cite{guo2017model,Liu2017,Yuan2021,Garifi2018,Gulin2015,ding2022distributionally,aghdam2020stochastic,wang2023optimal} considered demand charges in their electricity cost.
+None of the works~\cite{guo2017model,Liu2017,Yuan2021,Garifi2018,Gulin2015,ding2022distributionally,aghdam2020stochastic,wang2023optimal, ciftci2019data} considered demand charges in their electricity cost.
 The work in~\cite{guo2017model} required extra steps to generate scenarios of uncertainty at every time-step for the MPC prediction horizon and considered the scenarios to be Gaussian.
 The works~\cite{Liu2017,Garifi2018,Gulin2015,aghdam2020stochastic,wang2023optimal} considered the uncertainties to be Gaussian or other commonly known distributions, which significantly limits the practical application of these studies.
-Additionally, the approach in ~\cite{Yuan2021,ciftci2019data,ding2022distributionally} is data-intensive and its performance is substantially influenced by the quality of historical data available.
+The authors in~\cite{Yuan2021,ding2022distributionally} employed ambiguity sets to model the uncertainties from historical data, and employed distributionally robust chance constrained optimization (DRCC).
+The authors in~\cite{ciftci2019data} used adaptive kernel density estimation to estimate the nonparametric uncertainty distribution for VRES from historical data, and adjusted the confidence levels according to estimated uncertainties to ensure constraint satisfaction within predefined confidence levels.
+However, the approaches in ~\cite{Yuan2021,ciftci2019data,ding2022distributionally} are data-intensive and the performance is substantially influenced by the quality and volume of historical data available.